Hornetlabs/synchdb-docs/docs/en/tutorial/mysql_cdc_to_postgresql.md

 # MySQL CDC to PostgreSQL

-## Prepare MySQL Databasea for SynchDB
+## Prepare MySQL Database for SynchDB

 Before SynchDB can be used to replicate from MySQL, MySQL needs to be configured according to the procedure outlined [here](https://docs.synchdb.com/getting-started/remote_database_setups/)